Archives West Finding Aid

 Content DescriptionReturn to Top

 The Alf Engen papers (1915-1972) contain photocopied news clippings and mementos gathered by Alf Engen's mother concerning Engen's international Nordic and Alpine skiing careers.
 Some correspondence and certificates are also included.
 There are nine scrapbooks in the collection that cover his athletic career in his native Norway, as a champion soccer player and ski jumper, and as a United States, Olympic, and world champion ski jumper.
 The material within each scrapbook is organized chronologically, though several of the books overlap the same time period and are similar in content.
+Some items from the collection have been digitized and are available online.

 Use of the CollectionReturn to Top